 Helen has key experience in project management, hydrologic and hydraulic modelling and conceptual design of drainage and wastewater networks, receiving water quality modelling, statistical analysis and assessment of future risk.
 Helen has also had considerable experience in developing policy and strategic advice.
 Projects Helen has completed have involved review of current commonwealth and state government alternative water source legislation and policy.
-Helen holds a position on the UDIA urban water committee and through this, as well as through her continued high standards of delivery she has developed a high profile within the Western Australian urban water industry recognised by the Department of Water, the Department of Parks and Wildlife and the Water Corporation as a respected and responsible advocate of innovative and environmentally sensitive development.
+Helen holds a position on the UDIA urban water committee and through this, as well as through her continued high standards of delivery she has developed a high profile within the Western Australian urban water industry recognised by the Department of Water and Environmental Regulation, the Department of Biodiversity, Conservation and Attractions and the Water Corporation as a respected and responsible advocate of innovative and environmentally sensitive development.

 Helen was the former Chair of Stormwater WA, continues to be active as a committee member and is a member of the UDIA Urban water committee.